tomalaforge/angular-challenges/docs/src/content/docs/challenges/rxjs/11-high-order-operator-bug.md

 author: thomas-laforge
 contributors:
   - tomalaforge
+  - LMFinney
 challengeNumber: 11
 command: rxjs-high-order-operator-bug
 sidebar:
   order: 114
 ---

-Let's dive inside the wonderful word of RxJs.
+Let's dive inside the wonderful word of RxJS.

 This challenge is inspired by a real-life example.